Air France braces for fallout from Paris attacks

 Last week’s attacks, which killed at least 129 people, sent shudders through the tourism industry as Paris is one of the world’s most visited cities.

-Travel agents had higher call volumes and questions from corporate clients about security protocols after the attacks, said Joanna Macleod, American Express Global Business Travel’s senior vice president for global service delivery.

-Preliminary data showed a “minor uptick” in cancellations, she said in an emailed statement to Reuters.

-But by Thursday, restaurants in the main commercial district of Paris that had emptied or closed following the attacks were full of lunchtime diners, and travelers said the rail and air routes into Paris looked reasonably busy.
+By Thursday, restaurants in the main commercial district of the city that had emptied or closed following the attacks were full of lunchtime diners and travelers said the rail and air routes into Paris looked reasonably busy.

 Some other airlines acknowledged a drop in traffic as they allowed passengers to cancel tickets, but they were reluctant to speculate on how severely the attacks would damage an industry which has a record of absorbing short-term shocks from attacks or disease.